David-Manniche/TheMarket/readme.txt

-    => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system => 035499 - seller vol. discount> on adding vol discount> list is not displaying => 035515 - publish/unpublish option are not listing on selection
+    => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system => 035499 - seller vol. discount> on adding vol discount> list is not displaying => 035515 - publish/unpublish option are not listing on selection => 034768 - on devices> url rewriting> original url is not displaying completely

 Updates :
     => msg-1149612- Create functionality of copy to clipboard for option rows of seller inventory